ericmjl/thesis/text/04-future-work.md

 Ecological niches are defined as being the set of activities that help an organism survive and reproduce, and is influenced by abiotic (e.g. temperature, sunlight) and biotic factors (presence or absence of predators).
 Biotic factors are traditionally described in qualitative or categorical terms: predation (X eats Y) and symbiosis (A helps B which also helps A) being the two most common categories, in addition to parasitism, neutral interactions, and more.
 As a global population, the influenza A virus lives essentially in a parasitic relationship with its hosts (as far as we can observe), and one idea put forth in the global reticulate evolutionary study was the idea of quantitative niche differences, as quantified by host evolutionary distance.

-This idea has a few ways that it may be extended.
-Firstly, I recognize that cytochrome oxidase I sequence is a crude approximation of virus host differences; mechanistically speaking, it is more likely that quantitative differences in the immune system repertoire between each hosts would play a larger role in viral fitness.
+I recognize that cytochrome oxidase I sequence is a crude approximation of virus host differences; mechanistically speaking, it is more likely that quantitative differences in the immune system repertoire between each hosts would play a greater functional role in viral fitness.
 As an example, one might opt to sequence the B-cell receptor (BCR) repertoire of two viral hosts, and pass their sequences through a dimensionality reduction algorithm (e.g. multi-dimensional scaling, variational autoencoders), and use that lower-dimension representation as a way of quantifying differences in the immune system of a variety of hosts.

 ### Observation of Viral Subtypes